Moscow: Empire (1721–1917)

 In the 1830s, general Alexander Bashilov planned the first regular grid of city streets north from Petrovsky Palace.
 Khodynka field south of the highway was used for military training.
-Smolensky Rail station (forerunner of present-day Belorussky Rail Terminal) was inaugurated in 1870.
+Smolensky Rail station (forerunner of Belorussky Rail Terminal) was inaugurated in 1870.
 Sokolniki Park, in the 18th century the home of the tsar's falconers well outside Moscow, became contiguous with the expanding city in the later 19th century and was developed into a public municipal park in 1878.
 The suburban Savyolovsky Rail Terminal was built in 1902.
-In January 1905, the institution of the City Governor, or Mayor, was officially introduced in Moscow, and Alexander Adrianov became Moscow's first official mayor.
+In January 1905, the institution of the City Governor, or Mayor, was officially introduced, and Alexander Adrianov became Moscow's first official mayor.